 - French (I-IV)

-The Knox School offers a variety of clubs and opportunities for Service Learning to enhance the PG experience, including school publications (newspaper, literary magazine, yearbook), Model United Nations, and Musicians Club.
+The Knox School offers a variety of clubs and opportunities for Service Learning to enhance the PG experience.
+For more information about Knox student clubs and organizations, click here.

 Postgraduate students at The Knox School meet regularly with the College Counselor in a one-to-one, personalized setting to plan and prepare for their journeys after Knox.
 These meetings will include searching for and applying to colleges that are a good fit for the graduating student, meetings with admissions representatives and/or coaches, and preparing all of the necessary documents for the application and acceptance process.